 Megan is also the owner of Stinkybomb Soap, co-organizer of Midwest Craft Con, mother of two, wife to one and lover of all things craft related.

-Outlaws Assistant: Mallory Theiss
+Outlaws Coordinator: Mallory Theiss

 Mallory has been sewing since she was young but didn’t pick it up seriously until she was out of college.
 That’s when she first started working in the fabric and sewing industry and her passion has grown as she has continued to work for various textile companies and sewing pattern designers for the past 13 years.
 She has three kids and loves sharing her passion for DIY with them whenever possible.

-Outlaws Assistant: Samantha Frew
+Outlaws Coordinator: Samantha Frew

 Energetic, willing to lend a crafty hand and unofficial ambassador to Columbus, Sam joins the Outlaws team with a long line of events and community outreach under her belt.